Jun 14, 2019

 JAD: Wow.

-HERB NEEDLEMAN: When we published that in the New England Journal of Medicine in 1979, it had a considerable impact.
+[ARCHIVE CLIP, Herb Needleman: When we published that in the New England Journal of Medicine in 1979, it had a considerable impact.]

-PAT: The study led the government to ban the use of lead in paint, put some limits on how much lead that could be in gasoline.
+PAT: The study led the government to ban the use of lead in house paint, put limits on how much lead that could be in gasoline.

-HERB NEEDLEMAN: It was a nasty period in our lives
+[ARCHIVE CLIP, Herb Needleman: It was a nasty period in our lives.]

 PAT: They accused him of scientific misconduct.

 LYDIA DENWORTH: There was a big fight over whether his 1979 Boston study was accurate.
 The long story short, they re-analyzed it multiple times and the numbers held up.
 So then what happens?
-In the mid 80s,
+In the mid '80s, lead had been reduced some in the environment.

 PAT: But then in comes Ronald Reagan.

-CLIP, RONALD REAGAN: There are no constraints on the human mind.
-No walls around the human spirit except those we ourselves erect.
+[ARCHIVE CLIP, Ronald Reagan: There are no constraints on the human mind.
+No walls around the human spirit except those we ourselves erect.]

 LYDIA DENWORTH: And there was a guy at EPA named Joel Schwartz, who had been hired as an economic analyst there.
 Joel Schwartz is asked by his bosses in about 1985 to calculate how much industry would save if the regulations on lead in gasoline were lessened, which was what the Reagan administration wanted to do.

-LYDIA DENWORTH: And he says, well, but what about the health effects?
-And he's told, “Ah you know, this is the way it is, is what they want.”
-So what he does-- So Joel Schwartz was a clever guy, he says.
-OK, I will do this job.
-I will calculate how much industry will save if they don't have to regulate leading gasoline.
+LYDIA DENWORTH: And he says, "Well, but what about the health effects?"
+And he's told, "Ah, you know, this is the way it is.
+It's what they want."
+So what he does—so Joel Schwartz was a clever guy.
+He says, "Okay, I will do this job.
+I will calculate how much industry will save if they don't have to regulate leaded gasoline."
 And that number was about $100,000,000.

 LYDIA DENWORTH: But then he did something else.
-He did the first major cost benefit analysis that linked health effects and economics.
+He did the first major cost-benefit analysis that linked health effects and economics.
 And the really innovative thing that Joel Schwartz did was to also calculate the cost to society of leaving lead in the gasoline.
 And the way he did that was that he used those four IQ points.
-They did an economic analysis where they were able to figure out that for each one point change in IQ, that equated to a 1% change in the wage rate.
+They did an economic analysis where they were able to figure out that for each one point change in IQ, that equated to a one percent change in the wage rate.

 LYDIA DENWORTH: And that's based on lost education, lost wages and increased health care costs.